Know Before You Go:

-Visitors to, and within, BC should avoid non-essential travel to, from, and around the province until after February 5, 2021.
+Visitors to, and within, BC should avoid non-essential travel to, from, and around the province until further notice.
 Let’s do our part by following the health orders and continuing to stay local and support local businesses.
 We ask that when moving about the community that people respect the social distancing rules of two metres (six feet) or more, wash their hands frequently and stay at home if they are not well.
 We encourage you to be kind, be calm, be safe and we’ll see you when the time is right.

 Destination BC has worked with the Ministry of Tourism, Arts and Culture and BC’s Ministry of Health to answer some frequently asked questions about the PHO announcement.
 You can find them on their COVID-19 Tourism FAQs page.

 The latest province-wide restrictions can be found here.